Chuban/vfio/README.md

 	08:00.2 SATA controller [0106]: Advanced Micro Devices, Inc. [AMD] FCH SATA Controller [AHCI mode] [1022:7901] (rev 51)
 ```

-8. (Optional) Create the image for the VM
+8. (Optional) Create the image for the VM.
+Only if not using a physical hard drive.
 ```
 qemu-img create -f raw windows.raw 60G
 ```